-Bascom Palmer and the Department of Ophthalmology have various core modules to support all aspects of cutting-edge ophthalmic research and to foster collaborative research among investigators from various disciplines and with industry.
+Bascom Palmer Eye Institute, the Department of Ophthalmology for the University of Miami Miller School of Medicine, has various core modules to support all aspects of cutting-edge ophthalmic research and to foster collaborative research among investigators from various disciplines and with industry.

 When demands exceed availability, the priority of access is: 1) Investigators with NEI-R01 funding; 2) investigators working on revised NEI-R01 grant applications; 3) investigators collecting data for new NEI grant submissions.
 4) non-NEI-funded vision investigators may use the modules, particularly if such usage could potentially lead to or facilitate a new collaboration with an NEI funded investigator or a new NEI proposal.
 The same priority order also applies to individuals who require assistance or training from module directors and managers.

 Users of the experimental models, multiomics and imaging modules should quote Grant P30 EY014801 in their publications.